Non Communicable Diseases in Adolescents: Risk Factors and Prevention

 Source: WHO Adolescent Health Risk Report 2022

-Poor diet and micronutrient deficiencies significantly increase NCD risk, read our detailed guide on Healthy Food for Adolescents: Nutrition Guide to Prevent Malnutrition.
+Poor diet and micronutrient deficiencies significantly increase NCD risk, find the helpful guide on Healthy Food for Adolescents: Nutrition Guide to Prevent Malnutrition.

 Typical Non-Communicable Diseases in Adolescents and Red Flags.